raspy135/Qun-mk2/README.md

 LINE in HPF: On is default.
 LINE in has two HPFs, one is external, one is internal HPF in the chip.
 This setting turns internal HPF.
 Turning this off will reduce HPF effect.

-Sync Mode: `STOP, MIDI, 2PPQ, 4PPQ, 24PPQ`.
+Sync Mode: `STOP, MIDI, 2PPQ, 4PPQ, 24PPQ, MOUT, MOUT2`.
 Select clock source for sequencer and LFO.
 See `Clock synchronization` for detail.
-This could cause some confusion so this setting will not be saved to flash memory.

 ## POLYPHONIC SETUP
 The synth can be used as Mono or Duo tone if you have more than one device.
 Qun mk1 and mk2 has compatible sound engine.